 When you’re listening to music inside the house, there are certain aspects of a speaker you don’t have to worry about.
 For example, unless you’re bringing it into the shower with you, chances are you’re not too concerned about whether or not the speaker is waterproof.
 How loud a speaker gets without distorting might not be an issue either, because in close quarters a speaker probably won’t be on max volume most of the time unless you’re having a party.
 However, all of that changes when you take it outside.
 Things that don’t matter as much in the house suddenly become a lot more important.
 So, what are the best outdoor speakers?

 If you’re looking for true outdoor speakers, don’t overthink it.
-The best all-around speaker for you is going to be the Polk Atrium 5.
-The Atrium series from Polk Audio has consistently impressed, and the Atrium 5 hits the sweet spot between the larger and smaller models that give you just the right amount of bang for your buck.
-To get some of the specs out of the way, these speakers have a 5” polymer cone and a ¾” aluminum tweeter to handle the highs.
-There’s also a Powerport bass vent to add a little extra low end, which is going to be helpful outside where lower end frequencies are the first to dissipate.
+The best all-around speaker for you is going to be the Polk Atrium 6.
+The Atrium series from Polk Audio has consistently impressed, and the Atrium 6 hits the sweet spot between the larger and smaller models that give you just the right amount of bang for your buck.
+To get some of the specs out of the way, these speakers have a 5 ¼” dynamic driver and a 1″ aluminum cone tweeter to handle the highs.
+This newer model claims to have improved bass response, something Atrium speakers (and most outdoor speakers) have struggled with.

-It’s also completely weather-resistant so once you set it up you don’t need to worry about it.
-Whether it’s raining cats and dogs or your neck of the woods is experiencing extreme temperature shits, you can have the peace of mind that you won’t need to replace your speakers afterward.
-Plus, it comes with a C-bracket that gives you a multitude of mounting options depending on what you’re looking for.
+These speakers are also completely weather-resistant so once you set it up you don’t need to worry about it.
+Whether it’s raining cats and dogs or your neck of the woods is experiencing extreme temperature shifts, you can have the peace of mind that you won’t need to replace your speakers afterward.
+Plus, it comes with a new speed-locking mounting C-bracket, which gives you a multitude of mounting options depending on what you’re looking for.
 These require anywhere between 10-100W per channel so as we mentioned before, just double check that your receiver is up to the task.

 What you should know about outdoor speakers